Application 2023-01-23

 Overview

-I’ve been working with Go for several years, both professionally and personally.
-I thought it might be effective to take this opportunity to relearn it, so I revisited various aspects of the language.
+I have been working with Go for several years both professionally and personally, and I thought it would be effective to relearn it at this time, so I revisited various topics.
 Here’s a list of articles I read during this process.

 Motivation

-I read through articles related to understanding the Go specification, focusing on resources from go.dev.
+I read various articles related to understanding specifications, mainly from go.dev.

 Generics

-I revisited the specifications of Generics, which were added in Go 1.18.
+I caught up on the specifications of Generics added in Go 1.18.

 Pros and Cons of Go

-Personally, I haven’t worked with many programming languages, so I can’t provide deep insights into language design philosophies.
-However, I particularly appreciate Go’s simplicity—or rather, its philosophy of maintaining simplicity.
-When using highly functional languages that allow for various coding styles, I sometimes struggle with deciding how to write something.
-With Go, I feel like I can write code straightforwardly, and I enjoy working with the language.
+I haven’t been exposed to many languages, so I can’t provide deep insights into the design philosophy of languages, but I particularly appreciate Go's philosophy of maintaining simplicity (it may be more accurate to say it appears simple).
+When using highly functional languages that allow various styles, I sometimes struggle with how to write, but with Go, I feel I can write straightforwardly, and I find it enjoyable to code in.

 Books

-I picked up and read three books.
-There were other books I considered reading, but I selected ones that aligned with my current goals.
-(I know I need to properly study concurrency at some point, but I think that requires dedicated focus, so I’ll save it for another time...)
+I picked up and read about three books.
+There are other books I considered reading, but I selected those that seemed most aligned with my current goals.
+(I feel I need to focus on concurrency, but I decided to tackle that on another occasion...)

-All of them are great books, but I especially recommend Practical Go Programming.
-It’s a valuable resource for someone like me who has some experience with Go but wants to organize their knowledge.
+All are good books, but I particularly recommend Practical Go.
+I think it’s a great book for someone like me who has some experience with Go but wants to organize their knowledge.

 cf. https://bmf-tech.com/posts/%e5%ae%9f%e7%94%a8Go%e8%a8%80%e8%aa%9e%e3%82%92%e8%aa%ad%e3%82%93%e3%81%a0